renderhq/south-bridge-home-take/frontend/manual_process.md

 *   **Streaming**: The text streaming is simulated (`setTimeout`).
 It is not real network traffic.
 *   **File I/O**: The "File Upload" button in `PromptForm` accepts files but does not read them.
 Implementing a browser-based file reader was out of scope for the 3-hour limit.
 *   **Diff Logic**: The diff view shows a pre-canned diff.
 It does not dynamically compare user input.
+*   **Deployment**: The application is not deployed to a public URL (Vercel/Netlify) as I am working in a restricted environment.
+I have provided the `build` artifact and execution instructions instead.

 ---